 The bill sponsored by state Sen. Joseph P. Addabbo Jr., D-Ozone Park, is most notable for its proposed 30.5% tax rate on New York online casino gambling.
 That’s a 20.5% lower tax rate than the nine New York sportsbooks have been paying since the marketplace launched on Jan.
 8, 2022.

-Because of that 51% tax rate, leaders from DraftKings and FanDuel testified at a joint public hearing on Jan.
+Because of that 51% tax rate, leaders from DraftKings NY and FanDuel NY testified at a joint public hearing on Jan.
 31 in Albany.
-DraftKings CEO Jason Robins and FanDuel Group President Christian Genetski told legislators that if they didn’t get some relief from the sportsbook tax rate, they’d have to offer New Yorkers lower-quality sports betting experiences.
+DraftKings CEO Jason Robins and FanDuel Group President Christian Genetski told legislators that if they didn’t get some relief from the sportsbook tax rate, they’d have to offer lower-quality NY sports betting experiences.

 So Genetski and Robins asked Assemblymen and Senators to lower the sportsbook tax rate and add online casino gambling.
 That happened during a joint meeting of the chambers’ racing, gaming, and wagering committees on Jan.
 31.